Date of Last Revision: 28 September 2018

 In order to enable you to use Kin, we may have to share your data with other parties with whom we have contracted in order to provide the services of Kin.
 We’ve put a list of those third parties in the Glossary.
 They’re well known organisations that we trust.

 8.1.
-We may have to share your personal data with the parties set out below for the purposes set out in the table above.
+We may have to share your personal data with internal, external or specific third parties (please see the glossary) for reasons explained in the table above.

-8.2.
+8.3.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
-We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions and standards.
+We do not allow our third party service providers to use your personal data for their own purposes, and only let them process it for specified purposes and in line with our instructions and standards.

 9. International transfers